-- Preheat oven to 400 degrees F. Prepare the onions by slicing off 1/4″ from the bottom and top so they lay flat.
+- Preheat oven to 400 degrees F. Line a 9×9 baking dish with parchment paper.
+Prepare the onions by slicing off 1/4" from the bottom and top so they lay flat.
 You can keep the skin on or take it off if you wish.

-- Transfer the onions to a 9×9 baking dish.
+- Transfer the onions to the lined baking dish.
 In a small bowl, whisk together the olive oil and balsamic vinegar, then drizzle it over the onions.
 Add a pat of butter to each onion, and a crack of sea salt and pepper.

 - Bake for ~60 minutes or until the onions are tender and creamy.
 You can use a fork or knife to see if they are done to your liking.